Rotary Trail

 Urban Oasis

-Rotary Trail is a half-mile linear park located in downtown Birmingham, Alabama.
-The trail runs along First Avenue South from 20th Street to 24th Street, connecting two major downtown areas: the 19-acre Railroad Park and Sloss Furnaces, a National Historic Landmark.
+Found in the heart of downtown Birmingham, Alabama, Rotary Trail stretches for a half-mile along First Avenue South from 20th to 24th Street.
+This linear park cleverly connects two of Birmingham's notable landmarks: the sprawling 19-acre Railroad Park and Sloss Furnaces, a National Historic Landmark with its imposing industrial silhouette.

 Iconic Gateway